 - $50 for alcohol testing

 The purpose of waiving these fees is to reduce the financial burden on former inmates.
-These legal fees have made it difficult for people to contribute to society while on probation.
+But unfortunately, these legal fees have made it difficult for people to contribute to society while on probation.
 Your lawyer can help you determine what fees you may have to pay in your case.

 If you are found to be in violation of your probation, the terms may not necessarily change.
 The judge who oversees your case has the authority to decide whether to modify the terms of your probation, keep them the same, or revoke your probation.